-Third New Orleans man arrested in child sex trafficking investigation
+State police arrest fourth man in child sex trafficking investigation

-NEW ORLEANS - Louisiana State Police say they've charged a third man with the abuse of a 16-year-old girl who was allegedly raped, drugged and beaten.
+NEW ORLEANS - Louisiana State Police say they've arrested a fourth person in the abuse case of a 16-year-old girl who was allegedly raped, drugged and beaten.

-Thursday, authorities arrested 36-year-old Kentrail Foster in connection to a sex trafficking case that has been under investigation for weeks.
+Thursday, authorities arrested in connection to a sex trafficking case that has been under investigation for weeks.

-On December 20th, state police received a tip that led investigators to identify 26-year-old Elbert Riascos and 24-year-old Jovan Martin, both of New Orleans, as two suspects.
-Police believe the men had been trafficking a young girl for prostitution.
+Since December 20th, state police have also arrested 36-year-old Kentrail Foster, 26-year-old Elbert Riascos and 24-year-old Jovan Martin.
+Police believe the men had been trafficking the young girl for prostitution.

-Officers were able to locate the victim and rescue her Saturday.
+Officers were able to locate the victim and rescue her in late December.

 Foster was booked into the Orleans Justice Center for Trafficking of a Child for Sexual Purposes and Carnal Knowledge of a Juvenile.

-Riascos and Martin were arrested in New Orleans Wednesday.
-They were both booked at the Orleans Justice Center on child sex trafficking charges.
+Riascos and Martin were arrested in New Orleans and booked at the Orleans Justice Center on child sex trafficking charges.
 Riasco was additionally booked for first-degree rape, production, and possession of child pornography, distribution of cocaine and resisting arrest.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.